apache/sis-site/content/howto/rasters_bigger_than_memory.md

      */
     public static void main(String[] args) throws DataStoreException {
         try (DataStore store = DataStores.open(new File("TM250m.tiff"))) {
-            /*
-             * This data store is an aggregate because a GeoTIFF file may contain many images.
-             * Not all data stores are aggregate, so the following casts do not apply to all.
-             * For this example, we know that the file is GeoTIFF and we take the first image.
-             */
             Collection<? extends Resource> allImages = ((Aggregate) store).components();
             GridCoverageResource firstImage = (GridCoverageResource) allImages.iterator().next();
             /*